 Our Americas Members often deal with contracts of carriage subject to the US Carriage of Goods by Sea Act (“COGSA”) and the Harter Act (contractually or by force of law).
-Although these Acts have been in place for hundreds of years, the implication of each on an ocean carrier’s liabilities are still not always clear, especially if implied contractually.
+Although these Acts have been in place for over a hundred years, the implication of each on an ocean carrier’s liabilities are still not always clear, especially if implied contractually.

 FAQs on The Harter Act and COGSA:

 When will the Harter Act or COGSA apply by force of law?
 When it applies by force of law, can it be excluded or modified, in whole or part, by clear contractual wording?